-Before joining MBZUAI, Professor Inui led the Natural Language Processing Lab at Tohoku University, Japan, for 13 years.
-He also directed the Natural Language Understanding Team at the RIKEN Center for the Advanced Intelligence Project.
+Before joining MBZUAI, Professor Inui led the Natural Language Processing Lab at Tohoku University for over a decade and directed the Natural Language Understanding Team at the RIKEN Center for the Advanced Intelligence Project, where he maintains active collaborations.

-Professor Inui began his career as an Assistant Professor at Tokyo Institute of Technology in 1995.
-Subsequently, he served as an Associate Professor at Kyushu Institute of Technology and Nara Institute of Science and Technology and as a visiting researcher at the University of Sussex, before joining Tohoku University in 2010.
-During his career, Professsor Inui has served as the editor-in-chief of the Journal of Information Processing and the Journal of Natural Language Processing.
+He began his career as an Assistant Professor at the Tokyo Institute of Technology in 1995, later becoming an Associate Professor at the Kyushu Institute of Technology and the Nara Institute of Science and Technology before joining Tohoku University in 2010.
+He also worked as a visiting researcher at the University of Sussex in 2004.

 Interested in working with